Ejenaka/Developer-Vacancy-Data-WorkUA/README.md

 # Developer-Vacancy-Data-WorkUA
-An app, that show statistic about developer vacancy in Ukraine via WorkUA.com
+The app, that shows statistic about developer vacancy in Ukraine via WorkUA.com